stephaniemaf/astronomy-club/README.md

     * In the GitHub repository, click onto the Settings tab
     * From the source section drop-down menu, select the Master Branch
     * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+# Resubmission
+* BUG FIXES:
+    * Upon previous deployment a number of bugs where noticable relating to responsiveness for smaller screens.
+I completely rewrote and added more media queries to fix these issues and redeployed the site.

+* COMMITS: I had a lack in number and quality of commits in my previous deployment of my webite.
+So for resubmission when fixingg my website i had the intention to demonstrate better version control practises and make more commits with improved commit messages.

 The Live link to site is here - (https://stephaniemaf.github.io/astronomy-club/)